julianamedeiros/SQL-Retail-Analysis/README.md

 Building a report in Power BI to be used by the stakeholder.
 It should be simple and direct to answer BI questions.

 - Data distribution: historiogram for customer buying (age and total purchase), spending habits of customers (total spent per transaction)

+# BI insights
+- The quarter of 2023/10 had a peak in sales, products sold, and revenue, but the profit margin was average.
+- Products from the subcategory 'Coats and Blazer', 'Pants and Jeans' and 'Suits and Sets' contribute the most to the total sales revenue (respectivelly 13.2%, 12.5%, 11.7%).
+- Products from the subcategory 'Baby(0-12 months)' are the most profitable, even though their sales volume and contribution to total sales revenue is lower than average.
+- Products from the category 'Feminine' contribute 60.1% to the total sales revenue, Masculine 30.8% and Children 8.9%.
+- Products from the category 'Feminine' and 'Masculine' have a 57% of profit margin, while 'Children' have 54.5% of profit margin.
+- Sales peak in the months of March, September, October and December.
+- 5.5% of all bought products were returned.
+- Products from the subcatgory 'Baby (0-12months)', 'Pajamas' and 'Underwear and pajamas' have the highers return rate (respectively 9.3%, 8.8%, and 8.2%).